Fractional Newton-Raphson Method Accelerated with Aitken's Method

 \section{Fractional Calculus}

-The fractional calculus is a mathematical analysis branch whose applications have been increasing since the end of the XX century and beginnings of the XXI Century \cite{bramb17}, the fractional calculus arises around 1695 due to Leibniz's notation for the derivatives of integer order
+The fractional calculus is a mathematical analysis branch whose applications have been increasing since the end of the XX century and beginnings of the XXI century \cite{brambila2017fractal,martinez2017applications1,martinez2017applications2}, the fractional calculus arises around 1695 due to Leibniz's notation for the derivatives of integer order

-thanks to this notation L'Hopital could ask in a letter to Leibniz about the interpretation of taking $ n = 1/2 $ in a derivative, since at that moment Leibniz could not give a physical or geometrical interpretation to this question, he simply answered L'Hopital in a letter, \com{$\dots$ this is an apparent paradox of which, one day, useful consequences will be drawn} \cite{miller93}.
+thanks to this notation L'Hopital could ask in a letter to Leibniz about the interpretation of taking $ n = 1/2 $ in a derivative, since at that moment Leibniz could not give a physical or geometrical interpretation to this question, he simply answered L'Hopital in a letter, \com{$\dots$ is an apparent paradox of which, one day, useful consequences will be drawn} \cite{miller93}.
 The name of fractional calculus comes from a historical question since in this branch of mathematical analysis it is studied the derivatives and integrals of a certain order $\alpha$, with $\alpha \in \nset{R}$ or $\nset{C}$.

-Currently fractional calculus does not have a unified definition of what is considered a fractional derivative, this because one of the conditions required to consider an expression as a fractional derivative, is to recover the results of conventional calculus when the order $\alpha \to n$, with $n \in \nset{N}$ \cite{oldham74}, among the most common definitions of fractional derivatives are the fractional derivative of Riemann-Liouville (R-L) and the fractional derivative of Caputo \cite{hilfer00}, the latter is usually the most studied, since the fractional derivative of Caputo allows us a physical interpretation to problems with initial conditions, this derivative satisfies the property of the classical calculus that the derivative of a constant is null regardless of the order $\alpha$ of the derivative, however this does not occur with the R-L fractional derivative, and this characteristic can be used to solve nonlinear systems \cite{torres2020reduction,torres2020fractional,torres2020nonlinear}.
+Currently, the fractional calculus does not have a unified definition of what is considered a fractional derivative, because one of the conditions required to consider an expression as a fractional derivative is to recover the results of conventional calculus when the order $\alpha \to n$, with $n \in \nset{N}$ \cite{oldham74}, among the most common definitions of fractional derivatives are the Riemann-Liouville (R-L) fractional derivative and the Caputo fractional derivative \cite{hilfer00,kilbas2006theory}, the latter is usually the most studied since the Caputo fractional derivative allows us a physical interpretation to problems with initial conditions, this derivative fulfills the property of the classical calculus that the derivative of a constant is null regardless of the order $\alpha$ of the derivative, however this does not occur with the R-L fractional derivative, and this characteristic can be used to solve nonlinear systems \cite{torres2020reduction,torres2020fractional,torres2020nonlinear}.